Pesa 218M: Opole Voivodeship

 A contract for the delivery of five 218Md units was signed on 9 July 2008.
 The first vehicle was delivered on 16 December 2008, and the last one on 29 September 2009.
 On the same day, there was a ceremonial presentation of the SA134 unit at Opole Główne railway station, followed by a ride to Lewin Brzeski railway station, where the ceremony continued.
 The new vehicles were intended to serve connections between Kędzierzyn-Koźle–Nysa–Brzeg, Opole–Nysa, and Opole–Kluczbork.

 On 22 December 2015, the SA134-011 derailed near Komprachcice due to a broken frame, causing one axle of the bogie to come off the track.
-After the incident, Przewozy Regionalne decided to withdraw all units of this type, initially replacing them with buses and later with a substitute train consisting of an SU42 locomotive and double-deck cars.
+After the incident, Polregio decided to withdraw all units of this type, initially replacing them with buses and later with a substitute train consisting of an SU42 locomotive and double-deck cars.
 In early February, the operator decided to replace the bogies in all five SA134 units, and by April 14, the trains returned to the Kluczbork–Opole route.
 On 7 April 2017, another crack was detected during an inspection of the SA134-014 unit.